hive-engine/steemsmartcontracts-wiki/Distribution-Contract.md

     * tokenMinPayout: JSON object of configured tokens and their payment thresholds
     * tokenRecipients: JSON object of configured recipients and their share
   * _Pool strategy fields_
+    * tokenPair: assigned tokenPair for pool calculation
     * excludeAccount: accounts excluded from pool calculation
-    * tokenPair: assigned tokenPair for pool calculation
+    * bonusCurve: settings for optional bonus curve applied to LP shares